kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_01_explore_azure_ad.md

 20. Sign out from all the browser tabs by clicking on the user icon next to the email address on the top right corner of the screen.
 Then the close all the browser windows.

-## Task 4:  In this task, you will sign in as Sara Perez, for the first time.
+## Task 4: Sign in to the user first time.

+In this task, you will sign in as Sara Perez, for the first time.

 1. Open Microsoft Edge.